Introduction: Easy to Build Miter Saw Station

 Step 1: Shop Stands

-The frame of this Miter saw stand is made from Rockler’s shop stands.
+The frame of this Miter saw stand is made from Rockler’s shop stands (affiliate link).
 Now these stands are customizable by offering stretcher lengths from 18” to 60” long and two leg lengths of 28” and 32”.
 All three stands we used are 24” by 36”, but the middle stand uses the shorter 28” legs.
 These stands come with leveling feet, but we opted to add casters to keep everything in the shop mobile.
 The last step of assembly is we added a T-Track table to the top which will be very useful later.

 In order to close these stands in, we used 1/4” plywood in for the back and 1/2” plywood on the sides.
 Using existing holes we screwed the plywood in place.
 These sides will give us a place to mount our drawer slides, keep dust out, and give us mounting options for storage in the future.